How to Plan Your Freight with Changing Timelines

 If you decide to ship your cargo via a transhipment route (rather than a direct route) your cargo may face extended delays.
 Transhipping means shipping your goods to an intermediate destination prior to the final destination.
 It’s similar to when you need to catch a connecting flight.

-Delays can, unfortunately, occur at busy transhipment ports, especially during peak shipping season.
+Delays can, unfortunately, occur at busy transhipment ports, especially during the peak shipping season.
 The main transhipment ports for Australian importers are in Singapore and Port Klang, Malaysia.

 - Delays at customs